AlekhyaD/Increasing-transfer-via-Multitask-VIB/README.md

-# Multi-task Variational Information Bottlenock for Fine-tuning on Pre-trained Encoders
+# Impact of scale on Multi-task Variational Information Bottlenock for Fine-tuning on Pre-trained Encoders